Hermann-SW/Raspberry_v1_camera_global_external_shutter/FCameraWebServer/README.md

 This allows to use github sub project FCameraWebServer in Arduino IDE as if it was installed with arduino-esp32 examples.

-## Setup for global external shutter
+## Setup for global (external) shutter

+See section [Capturing global shutter frames at daylight](#capturing-global-shutter-frames-at-daylight) on why an external shutter is not necessarily needed(!) for ov2640 sensor.

 tbd